 If you want to know what living in St. Pete is like, you’re in the right place!
 Let’s talk about what makes this city stand out from other big towns like Tampa and why you might want to move here.

 As the second-largest city in the Tampa Bay area, St. Petersburg has much of what you would expect from a big city.
 Still, downtown St Pete has a unique feeling thanks to the emphasis the local governments put on its initiatives.
 It won’t feel like the more historic towns of the United States, instead offering a fun mix of older Floridian architecture and fresh businesses.

-St. Petersburg is a growing town in the Tampa Bay area, and for good reason.
+St. Petersburg is a growing town in the Tampa Bay area and for good reasons.
 There are plenty of perks to living in the area, such as:

 Despite being across the Bay from Tampa itself, St. Petersburg doesn’t have the same high cost of living as its cousin city does.
 In fact, St. Petersburg’s median house price is just below the national average, making it an affordable city.